vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 2. We select the empty list that we created in the previous section.
 3. We select `ID` as the column we sort our data by.
 Each entry in the list is automatically assigned an `ID`, which is just an auto-increment counter.
 4. We deselect *Ascending order*, in order to sort our data in descending order.
 This sorts the data from highest `ID` to lowest, meaning the newest entries will show up first.
+5. We limit the data we read to the 10 newest rows, because our table control won't show more than 10 rows, and we don't want to download the entire PBHO list, which can grow quite large.
-5. We click *Load data* in the Preview window, to load our empty PBHO list.
+6. We click *Load data* in the Preview window, to load our empty PBHO list.

 Because we will eventually reload this list with a script, we can disable reloading.
 But this is not essential and does not make much of a difference.